 Here’s my Flixbus USA review: It’s terrible.
 But: It’s cheap!
 I love public transportation.
 Every large community, in every state in the U.S., should have inexpensive, fast, and reliable public transport.
 I am an adult person, who knows how to drive a car, but who has however never owned a car, because I’ve been lucky enough to live in cities that don’t require them: New York, London, Paris.
 I want to live in cities where people work together to make something better as a community than they could on their own.
 The New York City subway, the London Tube, and the Parisian métro are, for all their problems and delays, absolute wonders.
 But what to do when you’re traveling outside of them?
-Give me a choice and I’ll always take the train, but in some parts of the world, this just isn’t an option — for example, part of central and eastern Europe, and Los Angeles.
-Last summer, when I was traveling from Venice to Zagreb, I ended up on a Flixbus between Trieste, Italy, …
+We publish two great newsletters: Sign up for a weekly dispatch about travel and Paris — or for our new weekly email about shopping (mostly French brands but a mix of everything!)
+Give me a choice and I’ll always take the train, but in some parts of the world, this just isn’t an …

 Traveling is as good for your emotionally, spiritually, creatively, as it can be bad for you physically.
 Maybe you’re disciplined.
 I’m not: I eat food I don’t like at airport food courts, give up on finding a nice restaurant and eat KitKats in my hotel room, and bail on my workouts.
 It’s not great.
 I’ve gotten better over the years, though.
 I still struggle with food, though I’ve been making a valiant and often successful effort to pack meals for the airport and the plane.
 Working out — now that I have figured out.
 Here’s how I do it: